These are the new features, resolved issues, and deprecations in this version of Puppet.

 String duplication in 3x runtime converter

 Types and provider implementations must not mutate the parameter values of a resource.
-With this release, it is more likely that the parameters of a resource have frozen (that is, immutable) string values and any type or provider that directly mutates a resource parameter may fail.
+With this release, it is more likely that the parameters of a resource have frozen (that is, immutable) string values and any type or provider that directly mutates a resource parameter might fail.
 Previously, every resource attribute was copied to not make application break even if they did mutate.
 Look for use of

 gsub! in your modules and replace logic with non-mutating version, or operate on a copy of the value.
 All authors of Forge modules having this problem have been notified.